Mia Tyler: Career

 At age 17, Tyler appeared as a VJ on the MTV show House of Style.
-Primarily a fashion model, she has been represented by the modeling agency Wilhelmina Models.
+Primarily a plus sized fashion model, she has been represented by the modeling agency Wilhelmina Models.
 She has appeared in such elite magazines as Seventeen, Teen, Teen People, Mode, Us, Jump, YM, Moxie Girl, Vogue and on the cover of Flare.
-She modeled for H&M, MXM], Penningtons and Lane Bryant.
+She modeled for H&M, MXM, Penningtons and Lane Bryant.
 She has also appeared on the runways of New York and Paris.

 Tyler launched her own clothing line, Revolution 1228, in February 2009.

 In 2005 Tyler was a member of the VH1 reality show Celebrity Fit Club, and featured in Really Rich Real Estate, also on VH1, in 2006.
 In March 2009, Tyler was a judge on Pretty Wicked, a reality show that airs on the Oxygen network.

 She has had a few acting roles, including Marsha in Rush Hour 3, and in A Little Bit of Lipstick.

 In 2008, Tyler released her autobiography Creating Myself.

 She held art shows at various galleries, featuring her X-rated, adult-theme paintings, in 2012.

-Tyler along with Steven both appeared in the Season 13 episode of Hell's Kitchen as chef's table guests in the red kitchen.
+Tyler along with Steven both appeared in the Season 13 episode of Hell's Kitchen.

 Personal life

 Tyler lived for many years in Sacramento.
-As of 2014, she resides in New York City.

 In 2002, Tyler married ex-Papa Roach drummer Dave Buckner in Sacramento, California; the two were divorced in 2005.
 She was also engaged to guitarist Brian Harrah, but the couple broke up in 2008.
-Mia gave birth on May 10, 2017, to Axton Joseph Tallarico, who is the son of her boyfriend Dan Halen.
+Mia gave birth to a son on May 10, 2017.

-She is now currently dating former Hell's Kitchen contestant, Joseph Tinnelly.
+After dating former Hell's Kitchen contestant Joseph Tinnelly for three years, Tyler announced their break up in September 2023.